thomastay/expensive_modules/README.md

 # Lessons I learnt from optimizing a graph algorithm in F#

-In this article I'm going to share how I optimized a algorithms interview question down from **58s** down to **1.2s**, nearly a 50x improvement!
-Spoiler alert: The solution turned out to be straightforward: exploit cache efficiency, and do less work.
+In this article I'm going to share how I optimized a algorithms interview question down from **58s** down to **1.2s**, nearly a 50x improvement! *Spoiler alert*: The solution turned out to be straightforward: exploit **cache efficiency**, and **do less work**.

 For those unaware, F# is a *functional-first language that runs on the .NET platform (think C#)*.
 Despite the title of the article, very little of the optimization techniques applies solely to F#, and so I have intentionally wrote this article to make it comprehensible **even if** you don't understand a line of code in the article.

 *Why F#*?
-All significant optimizations come from *careful profiling and refactoring*, and F# has very good support for both.
-F# lets me write succint, elegant code while being easy to optimize, as this article will show.
+All significant optimizations come from *careful profiling* and *significant refactoring*, and F# has very good support for both.
+F#'s strong type system makes refactoring safe, and Visual Studio integration makes profiling easy.
 Also, I love that I get highly tuned data structures via .NET to speed up my algorithms.

 ## The question